kesharshahi/kesharshahi.github.io/index.md

 title: "Home"
 ---

-# Keshar Shahi

 ![Keshar Shahi](assets/profile.jpg){: style="max-width:180px; float:right; margin-left:20px; border-radius:4px;"}

 I am a PhD student in Economics at the University of Southern California (USC), Los Angeles.
 My research interests lie in **political economy**, **development economics**, and **economic history**.

-Previously, I worked as a Research Associate at Governance Lab in Nepal, and also studied at **New York University in Abu Dhabi**.
+Previously, I worked as a Research Associate at [Governance Lab](https://www.govlab.com.np/ien) in Nepal.
+I went to **New York University in Abu Dhabi** for my undergraduate studies.

 ---